-Chris Somerville has a record of diligent and resourceful advocacy in a wide range of cases.
-His experience and skills cover commercial and civil litigation in general, and securities litigation, administrative law, and employment disputes in particular.
+Chris Somerville uses a creative, strategic, and practical approach to litigation.
+He has a proven record of diligent and resourceful advocacy in a wide range of cases, including commercial and civil litigation, securities litigation, construction litigation, product liability, administrative law, and employment disputes.

-- Won First Place Pair and Second Place Factum at the 2009 Laskin constitutional and administrative law moot, where he mooted in French.
+- Won First Place Pair and Second Place Factum at the 2009 Laskin constitutional and administrative law moot, where Chris mooted in French

 - Before law school, Chris co-wrote a documentary film on barriers to girls' education in Northern Ghana, where he participated in the World University Service of Canada's International Seminar.
 Chris was also a competitive university debater and served as the Treasurer of the Canadian University Society for Intercollegiate Debate.